MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/change-feed-modes.md

 * The ability to start reading the change feed from the beginning or to select a start time based on a past time stamp isn't currently supported.
 You can either start from "now" or from a previous [lease](change-feed-processor.md#components-of-the-change-feed-processor) or [continuation token](change-feed-pull-model.md#save-continuation-tokens).

-* Receiving the previous version of items that have been updated isn't currently available.
+* Receiving the previous version of items that have been deleted or updated isn't currently available.

 * Accounts that have enabled [merging partitions](../merge.md) aren't supported.